CTE Content Areas

 CDOS

 A CDOS credential is a stand-alone exiting credential which is designed to measure achievement of the CDOS learning standards.
 The CDOS credential alone is not a high school diploma.
-Beginning in June 2016, the CDOS credential requirements may be utilized as a 4+1 pathway for graduation.
+Beginning in June 2016, the CDOS credential may be utilized as a 4+1 pathway for graduation.
 A Regents Diploma using the 4+1 CDOS pathway is considered a high school diploma.

 There are two options by which a student may earn a CDOS credential: